-Size: Sound recording: 2 sound files : digital, wav file
+Size: 2 sound files, digital, wav file; 16 Pages, Transcript

-Collection Summary: An interview of Robert Powell Coggins conducted 1985 Sept.
-26, by Liza Kirwin, for the Archives of American Art.
+Summary: An interview with Robert Powell Coggins conducted 1985 September 26, by Liza Kirwin, for the Archives of American Art.

 Coggins speaks of his family and educational background; growing up in Marietta, Georgia; his first purchase of English portraits and Dutch still lifes; his decision to concentrate on collecting Southern American art; his interest in various southern painters including Willie M. Chambers, Nell Choate Jones, Elliott Daingerfield, and Thomas Addison Richards; efforts to refine and expand the collection by acquiring art that captures the "tranquil, slow, relaxed politeness of the true South"; and his continuing struggle to be accepted by art historians and museum officials.